 Image: research for Ode to the Ash Tree (managed by Courage Copse Creatives in association with Arts Council England.
 Collaboration with Chalkblack, Courage Copse Creatives and Shimnix film production).

-As well as focusing on specific solo projects Jo works with youth projects, schools, multi-generational groups, women’s projects, mental health services, substance misuse services, home education groups and special needs projects.
+As well as focusing on specific community development projects; Jo works with youth projects, schools, multi-generational groups, women’s projects, mental health services, substance misuse services, home education groups and special needs projects.

-Working predominantly in outdoor spaces such as woodlands, coastal locations, public spaces and festivals over the past eight years; Jo often applies large-scale projections created using organic materials to form striking images with which the participants interact.
-She has adapted her processes to include sustainably sourced off-grid technology in order to take her participants out into the elements and wild spaces.
-Her work is often site-specific; working with partner agencies and in collaboration with other artists, film makers, dancers, photographers, actors, storytellers, historians/museums, youth workers, musicians, psychologists, woodlanders, environmental experts, 3D makers and festival entertainment/event organisers.
+Working predominantly in outdoor spaces such as woodlands, coastal locations, public spaces and festivals over the past eight years; I like to work with large-scale projections often using organic materials or found objects to form striking images with which the participants interact.
+Over time I have adapted my processes to include sustainably sourced off-grid technology in order to take participants out into the elements and wild spaces.
+My work is often site-specific; working with partner agencies and in collaboration with other artists, film makers, creative technologists, dramaturges, dancers, photographers, actors, storytellers, historians/museums, youth workers, musicians, psychologists, woodlanders, environmental experts, 3D makers and festival entertainment/event organisers.

 Most recent and current themes of collaborative work include;